-- Industrial Design / Design Patent Objection Response
+- What is an Industrial Design / Design Patent?

-1. Industrial Design / Design Patent Application Services
+What is an Industrial Design / Design Patent?

-An industrial design (Canada) or design patent (US) is a shape, configuration, pattern, or ornamentation in a finished product that relates to appearance, rather than functional or utilitarian features.
-Registered industrial designs and design patents are a form of intellectual property (IP) that protect unique visual design features in countries where the design is registered.
+An Industrial Design as it's known in Canada, or Design Patent in the US (collectively referred to as Industrial Designs herein) is a shape, configuration, pattern, or ornamentation in a finished product that relates to appearance, rather than functional or utilitarian features.
+Registered Industrial Designs are a form of intellectual property (IP) that protect unique visual design features in countries where the design is registered.
 They provide the owner the exclusive right to make or sell anything using the registered design.
-In Canada, industrial designs last for up to 15 years from the date of filing the application, while in the US they last for fifteen years from the date of the grant.
+In Canada, Industrial Designs last for up to 15 years from the date of filing the application, while in the US they last for 15 years from the date of the grant.

-This service is for business owners looking to protect their aesthetic, non-utilitarian designs in Canada or the US with a registered industrial design (Canada) or design patent (US).
-Industrial designs and design patents may include a unique shape, configuration, pattern, or ornamentation on a finished product relating to appearance, not function.
+This service is for business owners looking to protect their aesthetic, non-utilitarian designs in Canada or the US with a registered Industrial Design (Canada) or Design Patent (US).
+They may include a unique shape, configuration, pattern, or ornamentation on a finished product relating to appearance, not function.

-For business owners seeking advice to help them determine which of their assets they can protect with an industrial design or design patent, which jurisdictions they should enter, and what to prioritize.
+For business owners seeking advice to help them determine which of their assets they can protect with an Industrial Design, which jurisdictions they should enter, and what to prioritize.
 This is often the first step in preparing an industrial design or design patent application.

 - Inquiry into what you want to register as an industrial design or design patent, the scope of the design, what countries you plan to enter, and your business priorities.